Mxtreme1/German-for-Coders-Mac-Keyboard/README.md

    Choose a folder for the keyboard layout to saved in.

 ### Step 2:
-Log out and in of your Account.
+Log out of and back in to your Account.

 ### Step 3:
 Choose your new Keyboard Layout under the Keyboard setting by going to "Text Input" and clicking "Edit".